lsst-sqre/sqr-041/index.rst

 Recommendations
 """""""""""""""

-- Ensure consolidated logging is maintained in the transition from the Interim Data Facility to the final US Data Facility.
 - Review and improve the logging of Science Platform components with security in mind.
   Some components may need to add additional logging or log in a more structured form to allow for automatic correlation and analysis.
   Some components, particularly third-party components, may need configuration or filtering to locate the most interesting messages.